mvillarrealb/lite-router/README.md

 # Running Examples

-To have a clear idea of how lite-router works you have two examples for running apis with express and restify.
+To have a clear idea of how node-lite-router works you have two examples for running apis with express and restify.

 ---